winniecwng/winniecwng/README.md

 I’m a software engineer based in NYC with a passion for turning ideas into beautiful UI that delights user experiences.
 I’m also an avid learner as I love experimenting with new technologies and creating side projects.

-When I’m not coding, I’d either at home crafting drinks (coffee, cocktail / mocktail) or be out exploring in the city’s vibrant food scene.
+When I’m not coding, I’d either be at home crafting drinks (coffee, cocktail / mocktail) or be out exploring in the city’s vibrant food scene.

 <p align="center">
   <a href="https://winnieng.dev/" target="_blank">